Armel Tripon celebrating at the dock in Guadeloupe. Image credit: Yvan Zedda

-The 43-year-old solo ocean racing veteran from Nantes crossed the finish line off Pointe-à-Pitre on his brown and white trimaran, Réauté Chocolat and becomes the third finisher in the four-yearly 3,542-nautical mile single-handed race from Saint Malo in Brittany.
+The 43-year-old solo ocean racing veteran from Nantes crossed the finish line off Pointe-à-Pitre on his brown and white trimaran, Réauté Chocolat, at 16:32hrs local time this afternoon (20:32hrsUTC/21:32hrs CET) and becomes the third finisher in the four-yearly 3,542-nautical mile single-handed race from Saint Malo in Brittany.

 Tripon’s race time was 11 days, seven hours, 32 minutes and 40 seconds.
 He missed the class record for the race set by Erwan Le Roux in 2014 – who is on course to finish this race in second place behind Tripon tomorrow – by just two hours and 19 minutes.

 The sun was just starting to set as a relieved and delighted Tripon brought his multihull alongside Pointe-à-Pitre’s victory dock, in front of the iconic Memorial ACTe dedicated to the history of the slave trade.

 “I am very moved by the excitement of this finish but with it comes such a release of pressure,” admitted the shaven-headed Tripon.
 “The stress is just constant in these boats.
 It wears you down.
 So here I am, burned out.
 I am cooked.
 But I am so, so, so happy for this team.”